markbuckner/painless_logger/README.md

 # Painless Logger for Python

-A painless logging module for Python.
+A painless logging module for Python that enables logging to console and/or file.

-Ready to log to console and file after just import statements.
-No initialization or additional scaffolding code required.

 Good primarily for debugging by default, but can be extended through the logging-config.yaml file for other use cases.